 - Create Management Strategy: Determine and monitor what information is important to your company and what isn’t.
 It’s possible to overuse document metadata and generate a long list of tags, but this defeats the intent.
 Pay attention to the relevant details.

-What is METADATA?
+What is metadata and examples?

 Metadata is the data that gives context to information.
 It includes information about the creator, title, description, and keywords.
 Metadata can be used to help people find content on the internet.
 Some examples of metadata are Title, Author, Description, Keywords, and File extension.